xlsson/pattern-admin/README.md

 # E-scooter admin interface
 (Part of a student project for the course Pattern at Blekinge Institute of Technology, BTH)

-The admin interface is a tool for administrators to do administrative tasks and get an overview of the status quo.
-Administrators can switch between showing data and perform tasks for all cities in the system, or for a specific city.
+The admin interface is a tool for administrators to do administrative tasks and get an overview of the active system.
+Administrators can switch between showing data and perform tasks for the system as a whole, or for a specific city.
 Data is fetched from, and sent to, the [server](https://github.com/wadholm/pattern-backend) using a REST API.

 ## Installation